-“Gives voice to the voiceless”, Film Threat, 8/10.
-Twice compared to THE IRISHMAN, “A train track (carrying various deadly fuels and chemicals) circles the three schools with a single two-lane road that provides access to school for the parents and students every morning and afternoon.
+Alan Ng screams “CORRUPTION” six times; 8/10 Film Threat, twice compared to THE IRISHMAN.
+“A train track (carrying various deadly fuels and chemicals) circles the three schools with a single two-lane road that provides access to school for the parents and students every morning and afternoon.
 A potentially deadly nightmarish situation, but that’s not the problem.
 The problem?
 Money and power with virtually no checks or balances.
 Complicated and Pervasive corruption at the top”.

-Coe and Gilger are the first parents in the nation to stop a school closing.
-Coe’s film star’s a monster: the quasi-private trillion-dollar education industry.
-This industry strips kids of their unalienable rights, manipulates the public opinion and uses police to enforce taxation.
-Grassroots journalism exposes teachers union protected economic systems that abridge students civil rights.
+From the first parents in the nation to stop a school closing, Coe’s film stars a monster, the trillion-dollar education industry.
+The education industry strips kids of their unalienable rights, manipulates public opinion, twists history, and employee police to extract ever increasing taxation.
+Grassroots journalism battles against teachers union privilege and protected economic systems assaulting human rights.

 Have American schools gone the way of Congress, the Executive branch and courts, where money runs the elections, and representatives can’t even pretend to represent the public?
 Parents won’t back down.
 Dive into the downy billion-dollar undeclared profits from schools no longer schooling and employees no longer employed.